tesults/cypress-documentation/content/faq/questions/general-questions-faq.md

 Take a look at
-[Add GUI to your E2E API tests](https://www.cypress.io/blog/2017/11/07/add-gui-to-your-e2e-api-tests/) blog post, then at [cy-api](https://github.com/bahmutov/cy-api) plugin that pipes the request and response objects into the Cypress test-runners's GUI for easier debugging.
+[Add GUI to your E2E API tests](https://www.cypress.io/blog/2017/11/07/add-gui-to-your-e2e-api-tests/) blog post, then at [cy-api](https://github.com/bahmutov/cy-api) plugin that pipes the request and response objects into the Cypress test runners's GUI for easier debugging.

 A good strategy for writing targeted API tests is to use them to reach the